MSTR (Strategy Inc.) — Risk Report

 Each of these signals has a live panel on the MSTR dashboard (and most also on the STRC dashboard for the preferred-side view):

-- BTC-sale window date.
-Currently ≈2027-02 at zero issuance refill; drift inward to within ~3 months = acute short-term stress.
+• BTC-sale window date.
+Currently roughly 25 to 26 months at zero issuance refill (pushed out again by the reserve build to a record $3.75B); drift inward to within about 3 months = acute short-term stress.
 Extension through successful STRC or ATM cash refill = de-risking.

-- apyUSD retail report — Apyx’s yield-bearing sibling, captures the STRC dividend stream as NAV growth.
+• apyUSD report — Apyx’s yield-bearing sibling, captures the STRC dividend stream as NAV growth.